MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 16. Choose Holds, User-Defined, or Commissions to view or enter additional information about the quote.
 If a hold has been assigned to the quote, a stop icon will appear on the Hold button.

->   For more information about commissions, see *Modifying commission information* on page 200 and *Splitting commissions* on page 201.
+    For more information about commissions, see *Modifying commission information* on page 200 and *Splitting commissions* on page 201.

 17. To print the quote or send the quote in e-mail, choose File \>\> Print.
 You also can print the quote by choosing the printer button or send the quote in e-mail by choosing the Send in e-mail button in the upper right of the Sales Transaction Entry window.
 For more information about printing and sending sales documents in e-mail, see *Chapter 24, “Printing and sending documents in email.”*

+    > [!NOTE)
->   *If you are using sales quote workflow, the quote must be approved before you can print it or send it in e-mail.
-You can print a quote or send a quote in e-mail that doesn’t need approval.*
+    > If you are using sales quote workflow, the quote must be approved before you can print it or send it in e-mail.
+You can print a quote or send a quote in e-mail that doesn’t need approval.

 18. Save the quote or submit the quote, if you are using sales quote workflow.

 #### Entering a repeating quote

->   You can create repeating quotes if the quote ID is set up to allow repeating documents.
+You can create repeating quotes if the quote ID is set up to allow repeating documents.
 Repeating quotes are useful if you want to create a template document for a customer that requests the same information multiple times.
 Repeating quotes must be set up per customer; you can’t set up one document and use it as a template for other customers.

->   You can’t have repeating multicurrency documents.
+You can’t have repeating multicurrency documents.
 Only documents whose currency ID is the functional currency can be marked as repeating.

->   **To enter a repeating quote:**
+**To enter a repeating quote:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.